TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   file://.../tubprod/svn/capsules/crossref/dir1.lndout/...
 And/or you can go through the directory listing at any time.

+cr-landing-bbl-abs converts abstracts to HTML (ltx2unitxt --html), but copies bbls as plain text from previously-created issue.xml (created by ltx2crossrefxml via crossref/Makefile, target issue).
+In the bbls, the only formatting attempted for the landing .html files is to make urls (recognized from plain text) live.

 Then repeat until all articles are done.

-Reminder: besides checking the .html landing files, it is also necessary to check the generated issue.xml, especially the bibliography, title, and author text.
+Reminder: besides checking the .html landing files, it is also necessary to check the generated dir2.process/issue.xml, especially the bibliography, title, and author text.
 It should be the same as in the landing files, but ...

  When all articles are done, and the issue.xml looks ok, can upload to crossref for them to validate it: